edc/bass/README.md

 # Caveats

-At the moment, Bass may or may not work with your favorite interactive utilities, such as sdkman.
-File a ticket if something is broken.
+At the moment, Bass may or may not work with your favorite interactive utilities, such as ssh-add.
+Reopen and add a comment to #14 if you encounter an issue related to that.